-A student must take at least 18 graded courses, of which no more than 5 may be independent studies.
+A student must take at least 15 graded courses, of which no more than 3 may be independent studies.

-We recommend that at least 1 of these independent studies be taken in the spring of the 2nd year to assist with the preparation of field-specific annotated reading lists and in anticipation of grant writing in the fall of the 3rd year.
+The graduate school recommends that at least 1 of these independent studies be taken in the spring of the 2nd year to assist with the preparation of field-specific annotated reading lists and in anticipation of grant writing in the fall of the 3rd year.
 The terms of the independent study must be negotiated with the faculty advisor in question.
 In the interest of faculty labor, they should not be understood as tutorials, but as opportunities for sponsored independent work towards completion of the portfolio requirements.

 - Theories: The 2-semester Theories course (CA 801-802) focuses on core debates and themes within the history of socio-cultural anthropology and related fields.